 In addition to lower carbon emissions, moving data to tape substantially reduces the amount of electronic waste (eWaste).
 A ten-year retention requirement will require at least one HDD refresh, resulting in purchasing replacement HDDs in year six.
-Based on HDD historical capacity growth, the year six refresh is estimated to utilize 34 TB HDDs.
+Based on HDD historical capacity growth, the year six refresh is estimated to utilize 38 TB HDDs.
 The larger capacity HDD substantially reduces the number of HDDs required and the resulting CO2e emissions and electronic waste.
-Storing all 100 PB on hard disk drives and refreshing them after five years generates 9.2 tons of eWaste.
+Storing all 100 PB on hard disk drives and refreshing them after five years generates 8.2 tons of eWaste.
 Tape storage has a longer life and does not require a refresh over ten years.
 As a result, storing

-60% of the data on tape results in only 4.8 tons of electronic waste, a 48% reduction.
-Keeping all the data on tape produces only 1.9 tons of eWaste, an 80% reduction.
+60% of the data on tape results in only 4.0 tons of electronic waste, a 51% reduction.
+Keeping all the data on tape produces only 1.2 tons of eWaste, an 85% reduction.
 Figure 3 illustrates the waste reduction.

 While the sustainability benefits of storing cold data on tape are substantial, there is also a significant financial benefit.
-To estimate the economic benefit, the TCO for a disk storage solution using high-capacity HDDs is compared to a tape solution using LTO 8 tape media and drives.
-The estimated tenyear TCO for keeping all 100 PB on disk is \$16,416,294.
-With the tiered solution, the ten-year TCO drops to \$9,216,059, a 44% savings.
-Storing all 100 PB of data on tape reduces the TCO even further, decreasing the cost to \$4,361,363, a 73% reduction.
+To estimate the economic benefit, using the Fujifilm TCO tool13, the TCO for a disk storage solution using high-capacity HDDs is compared to a tape solution using LTO 9 tape media and drives.
+The estimated tenyear TCO for keeping all 100 PB on disk is \$17,707,468.
+With the tiered solution, the ten-year TCO drops to \$9,476,339, a 46% savings.
+Storing all 100 PB of data on tape reduces the TCO even further, decreasing the cost to \$3,832,956, a 78% reduction.
 Figure 4 illustrates the savings.
+Figure 4 - Ten-Year TCO